 The students in Group 3 are working within the following ranges:

 The student profile in the group includes moderate learning difficulties and communication needs.
+Three pupils have physical exercise programmes.
 There is a varied mix of characters, who all bring something interesting and unique to the group dynamic.

 The students use the Academy facilities for their various subjects, e.g. science lab, workshop, food technology room, ICT suite.
-They also go out of the Academy on social mobility where they complete Titan Travel Training.
-All the students follow accredited courses in English, Maths and Science.
-Students also have the opportunity to sign up to music lessons on Wednesday’s of which two of our students are participating.
+They also go out of the Academy on social mobility where they complete Titan Travel Training as well as visiting care homes and libraries.
+All the students follow accredited courses in English, Maths, Science and Information Technology.
+Students also have the opportunity to sign up to music lessons on Wednesday’s of which eight of our students are participating.

-This is the second year of the Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
+This is the third year of the Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
 These skills are a mix of task specific life skills and academic skills within real life contexts so students can practise English and Maths in meaningful contexts.
-The students have the opportunity to choose half a day of work experience each week at either Hazelwood care home or Construction College as part of the employability unit.
+The students have the opportunity to choose half a day of work experience each week at either Floraland Garden Centre or farm or remain in school and participate in undertaking jobs for the Sweet shop as part of the employability unit.

 As a group they move about the Academy with their Teaching Assistant (TA) going to their various lessons.
 All students attend 'Handprint' and then plan and perform their own assembly.
 Up to two students will represent the group in Outspoken (student voice) and will attend weekly meetings listening to the group's opinions and taking them back to the meeting.